UTSCCSCC01/TimeShare/doc/sprint2/sprint2_mark.md

     - 1 mark  = two or more stories in Jira Backlog do not follow the template
     - 0 marks = the majority of stories in Jira Backlog do not follow the template or no stories at all

-    Your Mark: _
+    Your Mark: 2

   - Broken down into tasks/subtasks (max 2 marks)
-    - 2 marks = all Sprint 1 stories estimated, broken into tasks/subtasks, tasks assigned to all team members
+    - 2 marks = all Sprint 2 stories estimated, broken into tasks/subtasks, tasks assigned to all team members
     - 1 mark = one or more Sprint 1 stories are not recorded Jira, or not estimated, or nor broken into tasks, or at least one task not assigned, or at least one team member unassigned a task
     - 0 marks = the majority of Sprint 1 stories not recorded in Jira or not estimated, or nor broken into tasks, or tasks not assigned, or team members unassigned a task

-    Your Mark: _
+    Your Mark: 2

   - Estimated (max 2 marks)
     - 2 marks = all stories in Jira Backlog are point estimated and the point value is recorded in Jira
     - 1 mark  = two or more stories in Jira Backlog are not point estimated or the point value is not recorded in Jira
     - 0 marks = the majority of stories in Jira Backlog are not point estimated or the point value is not recorded in Jira

-    Your Mark: _
+    Your Mark: 2

   - Prioritized	(max 2 marks)
     - 2 marks = all stories in Jira Backlog are prioritized in the order which matches the priority of their associated milestones
     - 1 mark  = two or more stories in Jira Backlog not are prioritized in the order which matches the priority of their associated milestones]
     - 0 marks = the majority of stories in Jira Backlog appear to be not prioritized in the order which matches the priority of their associated milestones

-    Your Mark: _
+    Your Mark: 2

   - Clearly Defined Acceptance Criteria (max 2 marks)
     - 2 marks = all Sprint 1 stories have clearly defined and testable acceptance criteria
     - 1 mark  = one or more Sprint 1 stories do not have clearly defined or testable acceptance criteria
     - 0 marks = the majority of the Sprint1 stories do not have clearly defined or testable acceptance criteria

-    Your Mark: _
+    Your Mark: 2

-  User Stories Total Mark: __ / 10
+  User Stories Total Mark: 10 / 10

 ---
-## Tracking on Jira  (max 20 marks)
+## Tracking on Jira  (max 24 marks)
   - Are all your stories and tasks being worked in this sprint tracked on Active Sprint Board? (max 2 marks)
     - 2 = all stories recorded
     - 1 = part of the stories missing
     - 0 = no stories on Active Sprint Board

-    Your Mark: _
+    Your Mark: 2

-  - Did you start all stories for sprint one? (max 2 marks)
+  - Did you start all stories for the sprint? (max 2 marks)
     - 2 marks = all stories started or some stories not started, but logical explanation provided as a story comment
     - 1 mark  = part of the stories not started and explanation why not is not provided
     - 0 marks = no story started

-    Your Mark: _
+    Your Mark: 2

   - Do the pull request on GitHub match the tasks listed on Jira Active Sprint Board? (max 2 marks)
     - 2 marks = no tasks are missing
     - 1 mark  = two or more tasks are missing
     - 0 marks = no tasks or tasks do not match at all

-    Your Mark: _
+    Your Mark: 1

   - Is the pull request done by the person to whom the task has been assigned to?  (max 2 marks)
     - 2 marks = all assigned tasks are completed
     - 1 mark  = two or more tasks were not completed as assigned
     - 0 marks = no task was completed by anyone

-  Your Mark: _
+    Your Mark: 2

   - Is each pull request made from a separate branch for each individual task? (max 5 marks)
     - 5 marks = pull request for each task made from own separate branch
     - 4 marks = pull request for 1 or more tasks not made from own separate branch